 Protection goals

-- Security (ingoing arrows) defines how difficult it is to illegitimately be accepted by the system. - e.g. need for presentation attack detection - Data protection (outgoing arrows) is related to the difficulty to obtain any relevant information from a provided biometric characteristic other than a verification decision. - need for biometric template protection
+- Security (ingoing arrows) defines how difficult it is to illegitimately be accepted by the system. - Data protection (outgoing arrows) is related to the difficulty to obtain any relevant information from a provided biometric characteristic other than a verification decision.